testing-library/eslint-plugin-testing-library/docs/rules/prefer-find-by.md

 # Suggest using `findBy*` methods instead of the `waitFor` + `getBy` queries (`testing-library/prefer-find-by`)

-findBy* queries are a simple combination of getBy* queries and waitFor.
-The findBy\* queries accept the waitFor options as the last argument. (i.e. screen.findByText('text', queryOptions, waitForOptions))
+`findBy*` queries are a simple combination of `getBy*` queries and `waitFor`.
+The `findBy*` queries accept the `waitFor` options as the last argument. (i.e. `screen.findByText('text', queryOptions, waitForOptions)`)

 ## Rule details

 This rule aims to use `findBy*` or `findAllBy*` queries to wait for elements, rather than using `waitFor`, or the deprecated methods `waitForElement` and `wait`.
 This rule analyzes those cases where `waitFor` is used with just one query method, in the form of an arrow function with only one statement (that is, without a block of statements).
-Given the callback could be more complex, this rule does not consider function callbacks or arrow functions with blocks of code
+Given the callback could be more complex, this rule does not consider function callbacks or arrow functions with blocks of code.

 Examples of **incorrect** code for this rule